DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/defaultItemProperties/textStyle.md

 The style settings can be specified in the following ways:

 - as inline style declaration, for instance `"font-weight: bold; text-decoration: underline"`,
-- as CSS rules presented in JSON format, , for instance `{ "font-weight": "bold", "text-decoration": "underline" }`.
+- as CSS rules in JSON format, for instance `{ "font-weight": "bold", "text-decoration": "underline" }`.